vamship/node-app-template/README.md

  |--- .gitignore        [List of files to be ignored by git]

 ```
-The application and test code is completely self contained within the `app` and `test` directories respectively.
-All files under `app/static` are client side files that are loaded and executed on the browser.
+The application and test code is completely self contained within the `server`, `client` and `test` directories respectively.
+All files under `client` are client side files that are loaded and executed on the browser.
 All other JavaScript files are intended to run on the server.

 ##RequireJS & AngularJS
 The project template is designed to use both RequireJS and AngularJS on the client side.
 While AngularJS provides a [dependency injection](https://docs.angularjs.org/guide/di) mechanism to manage dependencies between entities, it expects that all of the dependencies are loaded and available on the page.
 If we assume that each entitiy is contained in a single file, it will then be up to the developer to ensure that all required files have been included on the page using `<script />` tags.